samrecipes/recipes/marinara_sauce.md

 carrot, chopped
 2 - 3 garlic cloves, finely chopped
 1/2 teaspoon hot red pepper flakes (Optional.
 I've been reducing these in my diet because there's a lot of useless seeds in most pepper flakes, which have natural toxins and they don't actually contain any heat.)
-1 can San Marzano tomatoes including juices (crush them if not already crushed)
+1 can San Marzano tomatoes including juices (crush them if not already crushed) (I've been buying these from my local Target)
-1 cup water (pour it into the can so you get tomatoey water).
+1 cup water (pour it into the can so you get tomatoey water)
 1 can tomato paste
 1/4 cup petite diced tomato
-a few spoons of fire roasted red bell peppers (the best ones being Peruvian, you can get large cans of them from Amazon: Roland Foods Fire-Roasted Red Pepper Strips)
+a few spoons of roasted red bell peppers (the best ones being Turkish or Peruvian--you can get large cans of Peruvian peppers from Amazon: Roland Foods Fire-Roasted Red Pepper Strips)
 1/2 cup white wine
 2 teaspoons dried oregano
 basil (only if fresh).
 If not fresh then don't add until after cooking.